leaflabs/willow-daemon/README.txt

 - lib/: Helper libraries used by the daemon.

+- libsng/: Sources for shared library used by SNG to interact with the daemon.

 - proto/: Google protobuf message files.
 These are kept separate from the source tree, as we may need to share them with others.